ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 Symbol, Stave and System bundles will contain a `/graphic` sub-bundle which defines the object's graphic drawing routine, using SVG style drawing parameters, and a `/bounds` sub-bundle with the bounding-box size and position.

 ### `/graphic`
+The `/graphic` sub-bundle contains the drawing information for the Symbol.

+There are essentially three types of graphic Symbols: `shape`, `text`, and `path`.

+In the cases of `shape` and `text` the graphic drawing routine will stay the same, even if the Symbol is transformed by stretching or rotating.
+In these cases the default path data address `/d` can be used from the Symbol `/palette` prototype without copying the data into the `/score`.

+We use the name `path` to describe graphic objects that are potentially different in every instance, for example representation of bow movement over time, or a trajectory through space.
+In these cases, the `/d` path data value *is* included within the Symbol bundle in the Score (since potentially each version is different, but they are all the same type of object).

+Note that the Symbolist `/graphic` coordinate system is relative to the parent bounding box, not to the top-level Page component.
+For this reason, the SVG drawing elements will have 0,0 as their top-left corner.

 Within the `/graphic` bundle there are the following messages:

-* `/path` : a SVG format path drawing string, see the [SVG Path Specification](https://www.w3.org/TR/SVG/paths.html) for more details.
-All graphic shapes are able to be converted to a Path. <br><br>
+* `/d` : a SVG format "path data" string, see the [SVG Path Specification](https://www.w3.org/TR/SVG/paths.html) for more details.
+All graphic shapes are able to be converted to a Path.

-*Note: The Symbolist path coordinate system is relative to it's parent bounding box, not to the top-level Page component.*
+* `/text` : a sub-bundle, with drawing parameters (currently in development)
+  * `/string` : the string that will be displayed.
+  * `/tspan` : an optional SVG text control, see [SVG TSpan](https://www.w3.org/TR/SVG/text.html#TSpanElement)<br><br>

 * `/transform` : a transformation matrix, as a list of six numbers `[a, b, c, d, e, f]`, see [SVG Transformation Matrix](https://www.w3.org/TR/SVG/coords.html#TransformAttribute) for more details.

 * `/style` : a sub-bundle containing CSS style information which is applied to the SVG object.
-See [SVG Styling](https://www.w3.org/TR/SVG/styling.html) for more details.<br><br>
+See [SVG Styling](https://www.w3.org/TR/SVG/styling.html) for more details. <br><br>
 *Note: The Odot Expression Language uses the `-` sign for subtraction, so use an `_` (underscore) in place of `-` (hyphen) for SVG/CSS style attribute names that have a `-` in them, for example `stroke-width`, becomes `/stroke_width` etc.*

 ### `/bounds`